RobertDivkovic/canine-comforts-hotel/README.md

 | Live Chat Support        | 3           | 3          |

 These decisions were based on balancing the feasibility of implementation within the given timeframe and the importance of each feature in enhancing user experience and meeting business objectives.

+## The Scope Plane

+### Colors
+- **#292828:**
+  - Main text color
+  - Icons
+  - Headers and subheaders

+- **#FFFFFF:**
+  - Header background
+  - Navigation bar
+  - Background color for various sections
+  - Footer background
+  - Text on darker backgrounds

+- **#7D481A:**
+  - Table background
+  - Borders for table cells
+  - Background color for some sections

+- **#544F4F:**
+  - Table header background

+- **#87603C:**
+  - Background gradient start
+  - Footer background

+- **#C59C3D:**
+  - Background gradient end

+- **#EBF0F0:**
+  - Input fields background
+  - Form backgrounds

+### Fonts
+Both fonts used in this project are Google Fonts.

+- **Roboto:**
+  - I used Roboto as the main font, as it's one of the most popular and user-friendly fonts.
+The Roboto font is easy to read even on the smallest devices and provides a positive user experience.

+### Images
+All images used in this project have been downloaded from:

+- Local assets directory (assets/images)
+- External sources credited in the appropriate sections

+More information in the credits section.